AWS S3 Storage

 - synchronizes to your target destination at a scheduled frequency

-It allows you to replicate/synchronize your Wasabi data, including capturing snapshots of data at any point int time, and keep it up-to-date with little to no configuration efforts.
+It allows you to replicate/synchronize your S3 data files, including capturing snapshots of data at any point int time, and keep it up-to-date with little to no configuration efforts.
 You don’t even need to prepare the target schema — DataLakeHouse will automatically handle all the heavy lifting for you.

 All you need is to specify the connection to your S3, point to your target system, or use a DataLakeHouse.io managed Data Warehouse and DataLakeHouse.io does the rest.
 Our support team can even help you set it up for you during a short technical on-boarding session.